DeepSequent/.github/profile/README.md

 *computing for critical systems*

-We do DevSecOps, AI/ML and Formal Methods in Defense and Aerospace.
+We develop robust AI for projects in Defense and Aerospace.

-Write to "contact" at our domain for more information!
+Write to "contact" at our domain to learn more!

-We invite collaboration in our public repositories.